cfw-guide/ios.cfw.guide/_pages/en_US/blocking-updates.md

 {% include toc title="Table of Contents" %}

-If you are currently on an unjailbreakable firmware, and have hopes to jailbreak when something comes out for your firmware, you need to block updates.
+If you're' currently on an unjailbreakable firmware, and have hopes to jailbreak when something comes out for your firmware, you need to block updates.
 This method will block accidental OTA updates, which ensures that you will be able to jailbreak your phone when the time comes.

 We can block updates using an Apple tvOS profile, which will prevent any further iOS updates downloading to your device.
 This is completely safe and can be removed easily when you want to update.

-iOS 12.0 to 12.1.2 users can install a ["rootless" jailbreak](/installing-rootless) to use tweaks, however this is only recommended for advanced users.
-{:.notice--danger}

 ### Installing the tvOS profile